b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 ![Dev hints are awesome](img/domain-exception-hints.jpg)

-Think about it, Domain errors are always a violation of a business rule, the clients fault, and are often what you want to show the client.
+Think about it, Domain errors are always a violation of a business rule, a client-side mistake, and are often what you want to show the client.

-You don't need to obscure things with snake_case_message_codes to be caught and converted into a human-readable messages higher up.
+You don't need to obscure things with snake_case_message_codes to be caught and converted into human-readable messages higher up.
-Exception messages can just be human-readable messages you want the client to read directly, coming directly from the domain layer that knows whats it's talking about.
+The Exceptions can just be human-readable messages you want the client to read directly, coming directly from the domain layer that knows what it's talking about.

 A good starting point for API's is to tell 🤵🏼‍♂️Alfred that any DomainException is a 400 `bad_request` with getMessage() handed directly to the client.
 ```php